-IGO’s strategy is focused on metals critical to clean energy, including nickel and cobalt, which are used in the manufacture of high energy density lithium-ion batteries.
+IGO’s strategy is focused on metals critical to clean energy, including nickel, copper and cobalt, which are used in the manufacture of energy storage devices such as lithium-ion batteries.

-Nickel sulphate is critically important in certain electric vehicle battery cathodes, particularly for battery technologies using nickel-cobalt-manganese (NCM) and nickel-cobalt-aluminium (NCA).
-NCM and NCA technologies are becoming increasingly popular given their high energy density which, in electric vehicle applications, results in longer driving range.
+Nickel sulphate, a chemical form of nickel, is critically important in manufacturing the cathode component of electric vehicle batteries, in particular those which use nickel-cobalt-manganese (NCM) and nickel-cobalt-aluminium (NCA) based cathode technologies.
+These technologies are becoming increasingly popular given their high energy density which, in electric vehicle applications, results in longer driving range.
 There is an increasing trend towards higher nickel volumes in these battery types, driven by the improved energy density properties that can be achieved.

 - Low costs for the integrated production of nickel sulphate